-SEARCH FOR TRACES – THE BERLIN MEMORIAL PLATE
+SEARCHING FOR TRACES - THE BERLIN MEMORIAL PLAQUE

 Small places of remembrance.
-The delicate porcelain panels nestle discreetly on house walls and facades.
+The delicate porcelain plaques nestle discreetly against the walls and facades of buildings.
 There are already over 500 of these places throughout Berlin.
-And there are more and more.
-Since 1985, the memorial plaques made at the KPM have commemorated outstanding personalities and special institutions.
+And the number is growing.
+Since 1985, the memorial plaques produced by KPM have commemorated outstanding personalities and special institutions.
 They tell stories and keep history alive.
-We want to show you some of them in the coming months!
+Over the coming months, we want to show you some of them!

-Today we start with Hauptstrasse 155 in Schöneberg.
-One of the greatest musicians in pop history lived there from 1976 to 1978: David Bowie .
-“Major Tom” or “Thin White Duke”, androgynous alien in a knitted body and kimono, Ziggy Stardust with make-up and teased hair: Bowie was a style-defining fictional character , a gifted musician , a versatile actor , a terrific lyricist , in short: an in outstanding artist in every respect.
+Today we start with Hauptstraße 155 in Schöneberg.
+This is where one of the greatest musicians in pop history lived from 1976 to 1978: David Bowie, "Major Tom" or "Thin White Duke", an androgynous alien in a knitted body and kimono, Ziggy Stardust with make-up and tousled hair: Bowie was a style-defining art figure, a gifted musician, a versatile actor, a terrific lyricist, in short: an outstanding artist in every respect.

-When the then 29-year-old musician moved to Berlin, only die-hard fans probably knew about the Schöneberger Quartier - but since 2016 the whole world has known.
-Every year on the anniversary of his death, January 10th, hundreds of flowers, candles and farewell gifts commemorate his life and his work - which did not remain unproductive during his years in the German capital.
-The three albums “Low”, “Heroes” and “Lodger” have gone down in pop history as the “Berlin Trilogy” .
-And the rest of the year the white board bears witness to this.
+When the then 29-year-old musician moved to Berlin, it was probably only the die-hard fans who knew about the Schöneberger Quartier - but since 2016, the whole world has known.
+Every year on the anniversary of his death, January 10, hundreds of flowers, candles and farewell gifts commemorate his life and work - which did not remain unproductive during his years in the German capital.
+The three albums "Low", "Heroes" and "Lodger" have gone down in pop history as the "Berlin Trilogy".
+And for the rest of the year, the white board bears witness to this.

 RCA Records